 The celebrity appearances can be this as well.
-Much like the celebrity cameos on The Simpsons, they're either welcome cameos, painfully unfunny — and in the case of certain celebrities like Donny Osmond, severely dated.
+Much like the celebrity cameos on The Simpsons, they're either welcome cameos or painfully unfunny — and in the case of certain celebrities like Vendela and Donny Osmond, severely dated.

 Crowning Music of Awesome: In one episode, where a little Mexican village enlists Johnny to save them from terror, we get a little musical interlude as Johnny is brought into the village on the back of a donkey, while a harmonica and guitar rendition of Peter and the Wolf plays.